Aboriginal culture and communities

 - including the Aboriginal community in the delivery of land services across NSW.

 Our State Strategic Plan outlines a management strategy that delivers services that support Aboriginal people to care for Country and share traditional land management and ecological knowledge.

-We employ around 36 Aboriginal people across the state, and we work in partnership with both Aboriginal and non-Aboriginal people to deliver our services.
+As of 2023, approximately 6% of Local Land Services staff identify as Aboriginal, and we work in partnership with both Aboriginal and non-Aboriginal people to deliver our services.

 Our Board has a Reconciliation Statement PDF, 1329.07 KB which clearly communicates our intent to improve reconciliation within Local Land Services.

 Local Land Services commits to walking together with the traditional custodians of this land, Australia’s First Nations peoples on the path to reconciliation.

 In the true spirit of reconciliation, we acknowledge the consequences of past actions, and the impact of these on Aboriginal and Torres Strait Islander peoples.